Introduction: Drug & Alcohol Intervention

 our form here.

-Why Do a Drug and Alcohol Intervention?
+Why Do a Drug or Alcohol Intervention?

 When a family member or a close friend is suffering, much less dying, we normally want to help and make things better.